Electrolytic capacitor: Impedance

 In the special case of resonance, in which the both reactive resistances XC and XL have the same value (XC=XL), then the impedance will only be determined by ESR.
-With frequencies above the resonance the impedance increases again due to the ESL of the capacitor.
+With frequencies above the resonance frequency, the impedance increases again because of the ESL of the capacitor.
 The capacitor becomes an inductor.

 ESR and dissipation factor tan δ

 The equivalent series resistance (ESR) summarizes all resistive losses of the capacitor.
 These are the terminal resistances, the contact resistance of the electrode contact, the line resistance of the electrodes, the electrolyte resistance, and the dielectric losses in the dielectric oxide layer.

 For electrolytic capacitors, ESR generally decreases with increasing frequency and temperature.

 ESR influences the superimposed AC ripple after smoothing and may influence the circuit functionality.
 Within the capacitor, ESR accounts for internal heat generation if a ripple current flows across the capacitor.
-This internal heat reduces the lifetime of non-solid aluminum electrolytic capacitors and affects the reliability of solid tantalum electrolytic capacitors.
+This internal heat reduces the lifetime of non-solid aluminium electrolytic capacitors and affects the reliability of solid tantalum electrolytic capacitors.

 For electrolytic capacitors, for historical reasons the dissipation factor tan δ will sometimes be specified in the data sheet instead of the ESR.
 The dissipation factor is determined by the tangent of the phase angle between the capacitive reactance XC minus the inductive reactance XL and the ESR.
 If the inductance ESL is small, the dissipation factor can be approximated as:

 The dissipation factor is used for capacitors with very low losses in frequency-determining circuits where the reciprocal value of the dissipation factor is called the quality factor (Q), which represents a resonator's bandwidth.